aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 This method returns an empty stream, and it does so by breaking immediately.
 As a result, the first call to `MoveNext()` will return `false`, indicating that no values are available.
 [You can experiment with it in SharpLab](https://sharplab.io/#v2:EYLgxg9gTgpgtADwGwBYA0AXEUCuA7AHwAEAmABgFgAoUgRmqLIAIjaUBua6gM2hgEMwACwAUAN35QmASwwwAtjLxMAovIAOGAJ4AeaXgwA+EQEoT1JpZa0AnCNkKTnKg1pJrAZh0AVQ6o3aPsbmVADeFlastEzAsPwA1s4AvtRAA===).

-Additionally, here's an alternative implementation of the `Range()` method that utilizes `yield break`:
+Additionally, as an example, here's an alternative implementation of the `Range()` method that uses `yield break`:

 ```csharp
 static IEnumerable<int> Range(int start, int count)